microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 | Focus is on NumberBox's SpinButton (Increment). | Spatial navigation: <br> Spatial navigation will navigate between the SpinButton, the editable textfield, or away from NumberBox. <br><br> A: <br> Invoke increment SpinButton action. |

 ### Data and Intelligence Metrics
 ##### P0: Feature Key Performance Indicators

+Feature has received enough app/developer validation and feedback for it to exit preview.

+* KPI: Three or more first party applications are validating the feature in prerelease.
+    * Measurement: Occurrence of NumberBox type in apps on developer devices via telemetry (running under debugger). **Note for telemetry sampling considerations:** Need to be cautious for WinUI as it does not work the same way as with OS SDK.
+If the solution is not carefully considered, it will result in too little dev data (at 2% sampling) or too much end-user data (at 100% sampling) and hence throttling (telemetry data loss).
+Requires further investigation.
+    * Measurement: Count of users providing feedback on GitHub/UserVoice/Feedback Hub/SIUF.

+Developers feel delighted and satisfied with the feature.

+* KPI: Dev NSAT is positive (min), >20 (aspirational) as we exit 2019.
+    * Measurement: Developer survey via SIUF, e.g.: "How useful is the feature?"

 ##### P1: Feature Performance Indicators

+Calculation support is leveraged by developers + appropriately surfaced to end users.

+* KPI: ~4% of unique instances of NumberBox surface an equation evaluation.
+    * Measurement: Ratio of occurances of NumberBox triggering evaluations compared to total count of NumberBox instances.

 ##### P2+: Trailing Indicators

+N/A

 ## Open Questions